 Carter, R. E. (2018).
 H.R.5582 - Abuse Deterrent Access Act of 2018.
 115th Congress. https://www.congress.gov/bill/115th-congress/house-bill/5582.

 Johns Hopkins University Bloomberg School of Public Health.
 (2018).
 Health insurance plans may be fueling opioid epidemic. https://www.ncbi.nlm.nih.gov/pubmed/18457606.

 Katz, N. (2008).
 Abuse-deterrent opioid formulations: are they a pipe dream?
 Current Rheumatology Reports. https://www.sciencedaily.com/releases/2018/06/180625122611.htm.

 US Food and Drug Administration.
 (2015).
 Abuse-Deterrent Opioids -- Evaluation and Labeling Guidance for Industry.

 US Food and Drug Administration.
 (2017).
 General Principles for Evaluating the Abuse Deterrence of Generic Solid Oral Opioid Drug Products Guidance for Industry.

 Angela Moore, M.Sc. has over 12 years of experience performing analytical testing in the pharmaceutical industry for both branded and generic products and their active pharmaceutical ingredients.
-She has considerable experience successfully executing several Category 1 in vitro abuse-deterrent studies.
-She also performs MD/MV studies for API and Drug Products, generates technical test protocols and reports, and is the subject matter expert for the company in abuse-deterrent products and testing.
+She has considerable experience successfully executing several FDA Category 1 in vitro abuse-deterrent studies on drug products that are designed to help combat opioid abuse.
+She also performs development and validation studies for API and Drug Products, generates technical test protocols and reports, and is the subject matter expert for the company in abuse-deterrent products and testing.
 Angela holds both Master of Science and Bachelor of Science degrees in Chemistry from East Carolina University.